placeholder image

 About

-Our research provides fundamental insights into the epigenetic mechanisms that underlie ataxia, developmental delay, autism, intellectual disability and executive dysfunction.
+Our research provides fundamental insights into the epigenetic mechanisms that underlie neurodevelopmental disorders and age-associated cognitive decline.

 Mutations in CHD7 cause CHARGE syndrome, a syndrome that affects the development of multiple organs in the body.
 We have identified several critical roles for CHD7 in development of the cerebellum and our work has implicated CHD7 in cerebellar hypoplasia and medulloblastoma, the most common paediatric brain tumour.
 Our current research is focused on understanding the functions of CHD7 in the developing neocortex.